-For information on custom attributes, see Using Custom Attributes to Add Infrastructure Metadata.
+For information on custom attributes, see Working with Custom Attributes.

 When deploying an entire service, values entered on this page will be applied only to the components of the service.

 If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components (see Service Request Form Elements).
 Their selection isn't displayed in the manual Service deployment wizard.
 In this case, you should deploy each component separately by clicking Deploy at the Component level of the Request Details, rather than at the Service level.
 Doing so ensures that you won't override the requester's individual selections for all components in the service.

 - VM Name: If name you specified on the Name page isn't unique in the target resource group, an error message is displayed.
 Click Edit.
 In the Modify VM Name dialog, edit the name and click Validate to verify that it meets naming rules.
 Click OK, and if the name you specified doesn't already exist in the target resource group, the warning disappears.
 See also Customizing Naming Conventions.

 - Expiry Date: Click Edit to set or override the expiry date, or to specify that the service will never expire.
 See also Manage Service Expirations.